novuhq/novu/docs/docs/community/contributing.md

 - **Small Feature** can be submitted directly to [submitted as a Pull Request](#submit-pr) after the implementation.
 - **Major Feature** proposal needs to be discussed first, so open a discussion in our [GitHub Discussions][github-discussions].
-  This will also allow us to prevent duplication of work, coordinate our efforts better, and ultimately build it so that it is successfully merged into the Notifire.
+  This will also allow us to prevent duplication of work, coordinate our efforts better, and ultimately build it so that it is successfully merged into the Novu.

 ## <a name="provider"></a> Missing a Provider?